 Courses and degrees must be relevant to library work.
 Examples include, but are not limited to, a Master’s degree from an ALA-accredited program, technical certifications, or other courses directly related to the employee’s essential functions.
 Reasonable adjustments will be made to an employee’s schedule to accommodate coursework.

 If budgeted and approved, employees will be reimbursed 50% of the cost of coursework up to $2000 per semester (or equivalent) when the employee submits a paid tuition receipt and proof of a grade B or better (“passing” or “satisfactory” when applicable) to the Chief Fiscal Officer within 60 days of completion.
 Employees enrolled in a semester of coursework will not be reimbursed for parking or travel.
 In some instances, expenses for books and materials may be reimbursed, but will become library property.

+Technical certifications or re-certifications will be paid 100% when required by CRCPL.
+Elective certifications must be preapproved by the Executive Director and funds will be allocated based on availability.

 Employees who receive reimbursement commit to the following: